 Immigration news update for the EMEA region

-This summary was prepared using information obtained from the Qatar Ministry of Public Health
+This summary was prepared using information obtained from The FRS

-This summary was prepared using information obtained from the Swiss Confederation
+This summary was prepared using information obtained from our local supplier.

 We track policy changes in over 120 countries.
 Find out how we can help you in this short video.